-This report is the result of a conscious pedagogy of learning.
-It has fused together the life experiences and struggles of coastal people, with a distilled analysis of issues pertaining to natural resource use, management and related property regimes.
-It has enabled participants to locate their own personal perspectives in the context of the newly emerging regime of coastal area management.
-It provides some firm foundations to construct future partnerships and regional linkages for sustainable use of coastal resources and for promoting the livelihood rights of coastal communities.
+In conclusion, this report is the result of a conscious pedagogy of learning.
+It has fused together the life experiences and struggles of coastal people with a distilled analysis of issues pertaining to natural resource use, management and related property regimes.

-Nothing all the above, the meeting concluded by endorsing a commitment to continue the process of learning, campaign, struggle, sharing and mutual support initiated and fostered by this workshop.
+It has enabled participants to locate their own personal perspectives in the context of the newly emerging regimes of coastal area management.
+It has also provided some firm foundations to construct future partnerships and regional linkages for sustainable use of coastal zones and for promoting the livelihood rights of coastal communities.
+Noting all of the above, the Workshop concluded by endorsing a commitment to continue the process of struggling, learning, campaigning, sharing and mutually supporting, all processes initiated and fostered by this Workshop.